Anders-Markvardsen/deltaflow-on-artiq/docs/socbuilder.rst

 +++++++++++++

 - :code:`artiq_hal_interface.py` defines the bridge that exposes the Hardware Abstraction Layer to the outside world.
 This block receives HAL commands and return measurements.
+Please refer to :doc:`hardware_abstraction_layer` for more info about the HAL.

 Platform and configuration
 ++++++++++++++++++++++++++